 Use the following port descriptions along with the ports described in the LogiCORE IP Tri-Mode Ethernet MAC Product Guide (PG051) [Ref 1].

 IEEE 1588 System Timer Ports

-The 1588 system-wide Time-of-Day (ToD) timer are provided to the core using the ports defined in the following table.
+The 1588 system-wide Time-of-Day (ToD) timer are provided to the core using the ports defined in Table 5-2.